 As I progressed in my HR career, I relished opportunities to deepen my expertise.
 Always up for learning a new method or tool, I was regularly on courses and reading books within my field.
-As my specialism developed I vividly remember the pleasure of feeling wanted by the people who sought out my wisdom, and also feeling proud of the depth of my specialist knowledge (I notice how arrogant I feel in writing this!).
-But as I got more senior and the challenges got more and more complex, I noticed that more regularly my expertise didn’t really offer any guidance.
-I remember the fear of;
+As my specialism developed, I vividly remember the pleasure of feeling wanted by the people who sought out my wisdom, and also feeling proud of the depth of my specialist knowledge (I notice how arrogant I feel in writing this!).
+But as I became more senior and the challenges became more and more complex, I noticed that more regularly my expertise didn’t really offer any guidance.
+I remember the fear of:

 How do you know what to do when you don’t know what to do?

-I noticed that once I started reaching outside my field of expertise to develop solutions (e.g. using charity work to teach leadership rather than models , using digital language to talk about change, getting advice from Journalists about communicating redundancies).
+I noticed that I started reaching outside my field of expertise to develop solutions (e.g. using charity work to teach leadership rather than models, using digital language to talk about change, getting advice from journalists about communicating redundancies).
 I started to see that my specialist knowledge was useful, and my work had a better impact, when I called on a broader hybrid of skills.

 It feels nice to be ‘I shaped’

-Firstly being T shaped is what the world needs.
+Firstly being T-shaped is what the world needs.
 Petrie argues that in a VUCA (volatile, uncertain, complex and ambiguous) world, everything is interconnected and no one can predict what big changes are coming next.
 People who are equal to the task are those who can deal with constant ambiguity, notice the key patterns amongst the noise, and look at the world through multiple stakeholder perspectives.
-T-shaped people are better able to respond to VUCA problems because they have a hybrid of skills, these skills allow them to work across a number of disciplines, notice patterns, and look at the world through multiple stakeholder perspectives.
+T-shaped people are better able to respond to VUCA problems because they have a hybrid of skills, allowing them to work across a number of disciplines, notice those patterns, and be more empathic.

 Secondly being ‘I shaped’ encourages us to be too narrow and this can create blind spots In her book, Margaret Heffernan argues that familiarity breeds comfort, and that our brains are drawn to information and people that feel familiar and fits with what we already know.
 By only developing our specialist expertise we reduce our peripheral vision, deepening our bias and preventing ourselves from seeing the bigger picture.
 Ironically I was blind to this, until I started stepping into unfamiliar meetings, events and environments.
 So I have developed a small habit of challenging myself everyday to meet someone new, take a different route or read something outside my field.

 Finally, it’s more fun.
 Berger argues that if someone is enthusiastic and curious about many different disciplines, then they are more flexible, more empathetic and more engaged in the world.
-Schein backs this up when arguing that when we ask questions instead of telling, we build better relationships because by asking it ‘temporarily empowers the other person in the conversation and makes us vulnerable”.
+Schein backs this up when arguing that when we ask questions instead of telling, we build better relationships because by asking it, “temporarily empowers the other person in the conversation and makes us vulnerable”.
 Our expertise drives us to tell and so by being more T-shaped we ask more questions, build better relationships and are more engaged.
-Personally I noticed that when I started asking questions, and hence back my enthusiasm to share my ideas, I found out interesting and surprising things.
+Personally, I noticed that when I started asking questions, and held back my enthusiasm to share my ideas, I found out interesting and surprising things.

 Feel the pain and do it anyway

 Development, coaching and mentoring can be useful to support this transition.
-When faced with the fear about the question, what do I do if I don’t know?
-I certainly ensured I had support from books, websites, colleagues and a coach.
+When faced with the fear about the question, “What do I do if I don’t know?”
+I certainly had support from books, websites, colleagues and a coach.
 Recognising what was happening was uncomfortable so I needed support to feel the pain and do it anyway.